 Exceptions / Violation of Policy

-- Exceptions must be approved by the Vice President for Information Services during normal business hours.
+- Exceptions must be approved by the Vice President of Information Services and CIO during normal business hours.

 - If suspension or termination occurs, students are still expected to pay any technology fees.